Canal Street station (New York City Subway): Station layout

 The complex consists of four originally separate stations joined by underground passageways.
-Three of the four are perpendicular to Canal Street, crossing at Broadway (Broadway Main Line), Lafayette Street (Lexington Avenue Line) and Centre Street (Nassau Street Line).
-The Broadway-Manhattan Bridge Line platforms are directly underneath Canal Street itself.
-The Bridge Line platforms serve as transfer passageways between all other lines.
-After leaving Canal Street, the Manhattan Bridge Line makes a hard right onto Broadway.
+Three of the four run in a north–south direction, crossing at Broadway (Broadway mainline), Lafayette Street (Lexington Avenue Line), and Centre Street (Nassau Street Line).
+The Manhattan Bridge line platforms are directly underneath Canal Street itself, extending west–east.
+The Bridge line platforms serve as transfer passageways between all other lines.

+The station serves multiple neighborhoods, including Chinatown, Little Italy, SoHo, and Tribeca.
 Some relative depths of the stations in the Canal Street complex are as follows: